Formalising and Computing the Fourth Homotopy Group of the $3$-Sphere in Cubical Agda: The Brunerie number

 \subsection{Definition of the Brunerie number}

-Brunerie's goal is now to analyze $\func{$\pi$}_3(\js)$.
-The first result needed is the following: \begin{definition}[Whitehead map] Given two pointed types $A$ and $B$, there is a map: \textnormal{ \ExecuteMetaData[agda/latex/background.tex]{whitehead} } \end{definition} For our purposes, we only need the case when $A = B = \sphere{1}$ (although all of the following results appear in full generality in Brunerie's thesis).
+Brunerie's goal is now to analyse $\func{$\pi$}_3(\js)$.
+The first result needed is the following: \begin{defi}[Whitehead map] Given two pointed types $A$ and $B$, there is a map: \textnormal{ \ExecuteMetaData[agda/latex/background.tex]{whitehead} } \end{defi} For our purposes, we only need the case when $A = B = \sphere{1}$ (although all of the following results appear in full generality in Brunerie's thesis).
 We get a composite map: